paulghaddad/baby_site/src/pages/activities/index.md

 Who knew measuring cups could be so much fun for baby?!

-Well, they certainly were for my son!
+Well, they certainly were for Hayden!
 We used them in different ways.
 One of his favorites was to simply pull out each cup when they’re stacked inside each other.

 He also loved to knock them over when I’d stack them up like a tower.